MChromiak/MC_Utils/ngram-mixer/google-ngrams/README.md

 # About

 Data available with use of
-[Google Ngram Viewer](https://books.google.com/ngrams)  is optimized for quick **on-line** inquiries into the usage of small sets of phrases.
-But what if you want to get the data analyzed
+[Google Ngram Viewer](https://books.google.com/ngrams) is optimized for quick **on-line** inquiries for OCRed sets of phrases.
+But what if you want to get the data analyzed **locally**?
- **locally**?

-This script retrieves data from Google Ngram Viewer and allow for local data analysis.
+This script retrieves data from Google Ngram Viewer and allow for local data analysis and plotting.

 ### Dependencies